AveryVine/averyvineWebsite/public/_blog/_posts/2019-08-13-kyoto-japan.md

 ![Man holding flag during Gion Festival]({{ "assets/kyoto-japan/gion-festival.jpg" | absolute_url }})

 I really looked forward to my trip to Kyoto, especially because it started off with a ride on Japan’s *Shinkansen*, or bullet train.
 Expensive as hell, but totally worth the experience and the speed.
-The trip took about two hour, with the train reaching speeds of hundreds of kilometres per hour as we blasted through the Japanese countryside.
+The trip took about two hour, with the train reaching speeds of hundreds of kilometres per hour as we blasted through the Japanese countryside.<!--more-->

 ![Boarding the Shinkansen]({{ "assets/kyoto-japan/shinkansen.jpg" | absolute_url }})
 > Boarding the *Shinkansen* at Tokyo Station